Cheapest non-owner car insurance companies in Georgia

 Auto-Owners is our top choice for non-owner car insurance in Georgia.
 Its average annual non-owner car insurance cost is $70.
 Auto-Owners has an AM Best score of A++ and a low NAIC complaint ratio of 0.5.

-Another excellent choice for non-owner car insurance in Georgia is Geico.
-Average rates are $147 annually.
-Geico has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.
+GEICO is another great option for non-owner car insurance in Georgia, with average rates of $147 per year.
+It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.

 State Farm

-Our third choice is State Farm, with an average rate of $320.
-It has an NAIC complaint ratio of 0.7 and an AM Best rating of A++.
+Our third pick is State Farm.
+State Farm rates average $320.
+Its NAIC complaint ratio is 0.7, and it has a rating of A++.

 Non-owner car insurance in Georgia by age and gender

-Below are the average Georgia rates for non-owner car insurance based on age and gender.
+Here are the average Georgia non-owner car insurance rates by age and gender.

 Age groupFemaleMale